SamGamdschie/server_setup/setup.md

 bsdinstallimage
 ```
 Take *ZFS* as partion scheme at best using `mirror` or `RAID-Z*` for safer data on the server.
+Do not forget to add your user to group `wheel`.
+This is necessary to access the server using SSH.
 ## First Updates and Tweaks
 ### Check FS parameters
 tunefs -p /dev/ada1p2